-This Report is the primary deliverable to the Ontario Energy Board from this engagement for use by electricity distributors in Ontario.
+This Report is the primary deliverable from this engagement to the Ontario Energy Board for use by electricity distributors in Ontario.
 In particular, this Report includes:

 - 1. An Executive Summary and Table of Contents. - 2.
 A summary of the credentials of the consultant. - 3.
-A description of the methods used to determine estimated total life and estimated ranges of the respective categories of the depreciable assets, as well as a description of the data sources relied upon. - 4.
-A description of each asset category and component for which Kinectrics has determined a service life. - 5.
-A reference table listing the asset categories and components for which a service life has been determined: - i. a most likely service life for the component expressed in years (referred to as the typical useful life or TUL), and - ii. a reasonable upper and lower limit stated in years for the service life of the component under various operating or environmental conditions (referred to as the minimum and maximum useful live or MIN UL and MAX UL, respectively) - iii. a description of the factors that impact the useful life of each asset. - 6.
-Implementation suggestions that Kinectrics considers useful for distributors to consider when implementing the service lives (these suggestions include utilization and maintenance factors and practices). - 7.
-Other matters Kinectrics considers relevant including the definition of Useful Life, Factors Impacting Typical Useful Life and statistical evaluation of percentage of the asset population that is expected to fall between MIN UL and MAX UL.
+A description of the methods used (methodology) to determine estimated total life and estimated ranges of the respective categories of the depreciable assets, as well as a description of the data sources relied upon. - 4.
+A description of the asset categories and components for which Kinectrics has determined a service life. - 5.
+A reference table listing the asset categories and components for which a service life has been determined: - i. a most likely service life for the component expressed in years (referred to as the typical useful life or TUL), and - ii. a reasonable upper and lower limit stated in years for the service life of the component under various operating or environmental conditions (referred to as the minimum and maximum useful live or MIN UL and MAX UL, respectively) - 6.
+A description of the Factors that Impact the Useful Life of each asset. - 7.
+Implementation suggestions that Kinectrics considers useful for distributors to consider when implementing the service lives (these recommendations include utilization and maintenance factors and practices). - 8.
+Other matters Kinectrics considers relevant, including the definition of Useful Life and Factors Impacting Typical Useful Life and statistical evaluation of percentage of asset population that is expected to fall between MIN UL and MAX UL.